Dedekind561/week_1_workshop_demos/day-3/plan.md

-## 🗺️ Plan - Day 3
+## 🗺️ Plan - Day 4 - Using events

-- Clarify the meaning of the DOM
-- Setup TS with the HTML, CSS & JSS so we have a workflow
+Goal: Allow an end-user to search/filter the gallery of users

-- Render a single user in the UI
+- Render all the users it the gallery
-- Refactor the code to use a template
+- Store state for the search input
+- Filter the user cards based on the search input (update search input manually)
+- Now show to update the search input